emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 generated from contribution from both peers.

-When a strong inner method is not used with Server Unauthenticated Provisioning Mode, it is possible for an attacker to perform a man-in-the-middle attack.
+When a strong inner method is not used with Server Unauthenticated Provisioning Mode, it is possible for an attacker to perform an on-path attack.
 In effect, Server Unauthenticated Provisioning Mode has similar security issues as just running the inner method in the open, without the protection of TLS.
 All of the information in the tunnel should be assumed to be visible to, and